 What should I expect after surgery?

 Most patients experience bruising, swelling and discomfort which lasts about a week.
-After the surgery a garment is worn to provide support and pressure to the liposuctioned areas.
+After the surgery, a garment is worn to provide support and pressure to the liposuctioned areas.
 This garment is worn for 4-8 weeks after surgery.

-Following surgery, patients normally rests for 24-72 hours.
+Following surgery, patients normally rest for 24-72 hours.
 Normal bathing activities can usually be resumed after 48 hours and return to work is possible at one week.
 A gentle massage program may be commenced 10-14 days after surgery.

 When can I return to normal activities?